gradle/gradle/design-docs/ide-integration.md

 - For older Gradle versions:
     - TBD - reasonable defaults for Java language version

+#### Implementation

+- Add `org.gradle.tooling.model.eclipse.EclipseProject#getSourceCompatibility(String defaultValue`).
+- Add `sourceCompatibility` property to `DefaultEclipseProject`
+- Update `EclipseModelBuilder` to set values for `sourceCompatibility` in EclipseModel
+    - if java plugin is applied take `Project.sourceCompatibility`
+    - if eclipse plugin is applied take `eclipse.jdt.sourceCompatibility`

+#### Test coverage

+- EclipseProject#sourceCompatibility
+    - matches sourceCompatibility level for java projects
+    - matches `eclipse.jdt.sourceCompatibility` when set
+    - for older Gradle gradle versions default value can be provided by tapi

 ### Story - Expose target JDK for Java projects to Eclipse

 #### Implementation

 - For `EclipseProject`, add details of the target JVM:
     - JDK name
     - JDK Java version